A new concert/play written by Clare Norburn and directed by Nick Renton

 Our show intertwines specially-arranged music from Bizet’s Carmen and other Spanish and Spanish-inspired music including by Boccherini, da Falla, Garcia-Lorca, Granados, Ravel, Delibes and Albeniz

-The project is a collaboration with writer Clare Norburn, who has developed a series of concert/plays which have toured to most of the UK’s leading venue and festivals, and director David Timson.
+The project is a collaboration with writer Clare Norburn, who has developed a series of concert/plays which have toured to most of the UK’s leading venue and festivals, and director Nick Renton.

-The Show will premiere at the Stroud Green Festival in London in June 2019
+The show premiered at the Stroud Green Festival in London in June 2019 and is now on tour.

 “Flute and guitar ensemble music